 Local government data collection and standardisation is useful for assessing, monitoring and comparing the impacts of policy interventions, connecting different policy areas and data interoperability.
 Addressing challenges of interoperability and data quality at a national level through good, well-resourced data management could underpin a digital transformation in the use of local government data.

 The Improvement Service, a local government-owned company providing good-practice support and resources for local government in Scotland, runs a number of initiatives around digital delivery of public services.
 One of these is increasing the accessibility and usability of local government-created data through the Spatial Hub, delivered by the Spatial Information Service which is now part of a wider Data and Intelligence team at the IS.

 Spatial Hub provides a single point of access to standardised and quality-controlled Scottish local authority data.
 The Hub is cloud-hosted, built on a mostly open-source tech stack and brings together different themes of data from each of the 32 local authorities in Scotland.

-Launched in 2016, there have been over 1,200 uploads from local authorities and 900,500 uses of Spatial Hub datasets.
+Launched in 2016, there have been over 1600 uploads from councils, national parks and archaeology services, and several million uses of Spatial Hub datasets.
 There are now 44 datasets available via the Spatial Hub (4 open, 1 only available to local government and the rest available to all public and academic organisations).
-These are continuously collected, improved and published from the Spatial Hub, including four open datasets.
+These are continuously collected, improved and published from the Spatial Hub.
 The most popular include school catchments, planning applications and tree preservation orders.
 The Spatial Hub now also publishes data from other sectors as negotiated and required i.e., health sector data and utility company’s data.